 - 7.6.1.1 Objective Setting.
 All teachers shall annually set two student growth objectives in collaboration with their principal or supervisor.
-The objectives shall be based on the teacherâs current assignment. - 7.6.1.1.1 Teachers and principals will set objectives following the guidelines developed and annually revised by the Transition Team. - 7.6.1.1.2 Teachers shall not use CSAP to set their annual student growth objectives.
-The Transition Team will evaluate any other state mandated standardized test before allowing teachers to use them in annual student growth objectives. - 7.6.1.1.3 The Transition Team will provide teachers and principals with on-going professional development on how to set appropriate annual student growth objectives.
+The objectives shall be based on the teacher's current assignment. - 7.6.1.1.1 Teachers and principals will set objectives following the guidelines developed and annually revised by the Department of Teaching and Learning and approved by the Transition Team. - 7.6.1.1.2 Teachers shall not use CSAP to set their annual student growth objectives.
+The Transition Team will oversee the evaluation of any other state mandated standardized test before allowing teachers to use them in annual student growth objectives. - 7.6.1.1.3 The Department of Teaching and Leaning will provide teachers and principals with on-going professional development on how to set appropriate annual student growth objectives.
+The Transition Team will review and approve any substantive changes to the content and guidelines associated with such professional development. - 7.6.1.1.4 The Department of Leadership Development shall create systems or processes to provide assistance and mediation for principals and teachers who are unable to reach consensus when setting annual student growth objectives. - 7.6.1.2 Compensation for Meeting Annual Student Growth Objectives.

-- 7.6.1.1.4 The Transition Team will provide assistance and mediation for principals and teachers who are unable to reach consensus when setting annual student growth objectives.
-Members of the Professional Review Panel may be called upon to assist principals and teachers unable to reach consensus when setting objectives. - 7.6.1.2 Compensation for Meeting Annual Student Growth Objectives.
-Teachers who meet both of their annual student growth objectives will be awarded a salary increase of 1% of the index.
-Teachers who meet one of their annual student growth objectives will be awarded a bonus of 1% of the index.
-Teachers who do not meet either of their annual student growth objectives shall receive neither a salary increase nor a bonus under this element. - 7.6.1.2.1 Salary Increases and bonuses for meeting objectives shall be effective July 1 of each year following demonstration that objectives have been met based on analysis of appropriate student growth data by the teacher and principal. - 7.6.1.2.2 Objectives may be held in a status of unpaid, pending data until November of each year.
-Salary increases and bonuses awarded as the result of pending data shall be made retroactively to July 1.
-All objectives unresolved by December 1 of the following school year shall not be paid. - 7.6.2 Exceeding District Expectations on the Colorado Student Assessment Program (CSAP) Test. - 7.6.2.1 Setting Expectations for Student Growth Measured by CSAP.
-The District and Association will use a mutually agreed upon and annually reviewed method to measure student growth using the CSAP Test.
-This method will be developed by the Transition Team and will be based on technical specifications and shall meet the following standards: - Calculations shall be based only on individual student growth based on two test scores. - Calculations may not be based on student performance levels or comparing performance levels of classes of students over two years. - Calculations must include systematic methods for associating students with eligible teachers.
+Teachers who meet both of their annual student growth objectives will be awarded a base building incentive of 1% of the index.
+Teachers who meet one of their annual student growth objectives will be awarded a non-base building incentive of 1% of the index.
+Teachers who do not meet either of their annual student growth objectives shall receive neither a salary increase nor a non-base building incentive under this element. - 7.6.1.2.1 Base building incentives for meeting two objectives shall be effective at the beginning of the contract year as defined by the Master Agreement of each year following demonstration that objectives have been met based on analysis of appropriate student growth data by the teacher and principal. - 7.6.1.2.2 The incentive for meeting one objective shall be a non-base building incentive paid annually, in a lump sum, at the beginning of the contract year. - 7.6.2 Exceeding District Expectations on the Colorado Student Assessment Program (CSAP) Test. - 7.6.2.1 Setting Expectations for Student Growth Measured by CSAP.
+The Department of Assessment and Research will develop a method to measure student growth using the CSAP Test.
+The Transition Team will review and approve the method.
+The method shall meet the following standards: - Calculations shall be based only on individual student growth based on two or more test scores. - Calculations may not be based on student performance levels or comparing performance levels of classes of students over two years. - Calculations must include systematic methods for associating students with eligible teachers.

-The technical specifications for expectations for student growth measured by CSAP shall be published on the website of the Professional Compensation System for Teachers: www.denverteachercompensation.org.
+The technical specifications for expectations for student growth measured by CSAP shall be published on the website of the Professional Compensation System for Teachers: www.DenverProComp.org.